jtarrio/signals/docs/dsp.md

-# _Demodulator_'s DSP library
+# Signals' DSP library

-If you want to implement your own demodulator, you can use _Demodulator_'s built-in DSP library.
-Note that it is quite specialized to _Demodulator_'s needs, so you may need to write your own DSP functions or use a third-party library.
+If you want to implement your own demodulator, you can use Signals' built-in DSP library.
+Note that it is quite specialized to Signals' needs, so in some cases you may need to write your own DSP functions or use a third-party library.

 The DSP library operates on blocks of samples stored in `Float32Array`s with values normally ranging between -1 and 1.